WoltLab/docs.woltlab.com/docs/package_pip_page.md

----
-title: Page Package Installation Plugin
+# Page Package Installation Plugin
-sidebar: sidebar
-permalink: package_pip_page.html
-folder: package/pip
-parent: package_pip
----

 Registers page controllers, making them available for selection and configuration, including but not limited to boxes and menus.